lpollier/battmon/README.md

 Arduino Uno + 2x16 LCD keypad shield -> BattMon 2.0

-BattMon is an Arduino program that works with an Arduino Uno and a LCD keypad shield to monitor data coming from bq2040 gas gauge equipped in Lithium Ion Battery Pack such as for Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) series.
+BattMon is an Arduino program that works with an Arduino Uno and a LCD keypad shield to monitor data coming from bq2040 gas gauge equipped in Lithium-Ion Battery Pack such as for Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) series.

 ## Menus